Topics on this page

 Configure agent version control

-Agent version control is a feature that gives you and your security operations team control over the specific versions of the Deep Security Agent that will be deployed when:
+Agent version control is a feature that gives you and your security operations team control over the specific versions of the agent that will be deployed when:

 - using deployment scripts